 Depression caused by medications is diagnosed differently than for people who do not take medications.
-Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication or withdrawal of
+Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication with or withdrawal of

 medication therapy.
 Symptoms may include: